kitschmaster/rubyongo/README.md

     https://gohugo.io/getting-started/installing/

-You should now be able to run `rog` the Ruby On Go CLI.
+You should now be able to run `rog` the rubyongo CLI.

 ## Quick start usage